cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 online help isn't satisfactory please give us feedback.

-You can find a 1-page overview over all menus in CrypTool (menu tree) within the included PDF script (see appendix A1).
+You can find a 1-page overview over all menus in CrypTool (menu tree) within the included PDF script (see appendix A1 of this PDF).

 We hope you enjoy learning about cryptography and trying out all the functionality within CrypTool.